You are here: Home Author Guidelines

--Received money for attending in a interrelated symposia, or congress
+-Received money for attending interrelated symposia, or congress

-Accordingly, at the time of paper submission, the authors would declare all information on financial source or other conflicts, which could affect the decisions on manuscript.
-Therefore, the authors should complete and sign the ICMJE Form for Disclosure of Potential Conflicts of Interest, while the manuscripts submission will not be conducted without completing this form.
+Accordingly, at the time of paper submission, the authors would declare all information on the financial source or other conflicts, which could affect the decisions on the manuscript.
+Therefore, the authors should complete and sign the ICMJE Form for Disclosure of Potential Conflicts of Interest, while the manuscript submission will not be conducted without completing this form.